manthanank/learn-angular/README.md

 # without standalone component
 ng new [PROJECT NAME] --standalone=false

+## without routing
+ng new [PROJECT NAME] --routing=false

+## without testing
+ng new [PROJECT NAME] --skip-tests=true

+## without dependencies
+ng new [PROJECT NAME] --skip-install=true

+## without git
+ng new [PROJECT NAME] --skip-git=true

+## with experimental zonless
+ng new [PROJECT NAME] --experimental-zoneless
 ```

-**Note**: In version v17 and later, the standalone component is default enabled.
-In version v16 and earlier, the standalone component is disabled by default.
-You can enable or disable the standalone component using the `--standalone` flag.
-(In this repository, an example repository is created with the latest version of Angular.)
+**Note**: In version v16 and earlier, there is no standalone component.
+In version v17 and later, the standalone component is default enabled.
+You can enable or disable the standalone component using the `--standalone` flag while creating a new project (In this repository, an example repository is created with the latest version of Angular).

 Navigate to the project directory: